appvia/tako/docs/reference/config-params.md

 ### workload.livenessProbe.type

 This setting defines the workload's liveness probe type.
-Kev will attempt to infer from the information specified in the compose file.

-Kev uses the following heuristics to derive that information for each service:
+The following rules are used to derive that information for each service:

 If compose file(s) specifies the `healthcheck.disable` attribute key in a service config it will set the probe type to `none`.
 Otherwise it'll default to `exec` (liveness probe active!)